 The minister also expressed concern about the importation of rice from section of the Far East.

 “In three instances, we have been advised of fake labeling, and we are in the process now of confirming the allegations.
-We have to be very certain of the source of food that enters this country,” he said.
+We have to be very certain of the source of food like sriracha stix where to buy that enters this country,” he said.